HSG-Library/alma-copy-user-roles/README.md

 # Copy User Roles
 <img align="right" src="./cloudapp/src/assets/app-icon.png" width="100" style="border-radius: 3px">

-An [ExLibris Alma CloudApp](https://developers.exlibrisgroup.com/cloudapps/), which allows to copy user roles from one user to another.
+An [ExLibris Alma CloudApp](https://developers.exlibrisgroup.com/cloudapps/), which allows to copy user roles from one user to another and also to compare the applied roles of two users.

 <br>
 <br>